Home » Cardiovascular Health » Cholesterol Treatment » Cholesterol Diets

 • The key to reducing cholesterol is promoting HDL cholesterol levels, or good cholesterol levels

-• Natural cholesterol lowering supplements as a part of a low cholesterol diet can help improve bad cholesterol dramatically and without costly prescriptions or strenuous workout plans
+• Natural cholesterol lowering supplements as a part of a low cholesterol diet help improve bad cholesterol dramatically and without costly prescriptions or strenuous workout plans

 • Extra-virgin olive oil, black-eyed peas and beef liver are only a few of these bizarre and all-natural ways to cutting high cholesterol and reducing your total cholesterol levels